 Drenthe was first mentioned in a document from the year 820, it was called Pago Treanth (district Drenthe), possibly deriving from "thrija-hantja" (meaning "three lands").
 The region was long a subject to the bishopric of Utrecht, until in 1528 it was ceded to Emperor Charles V, who incorporated it into the Habsburg Netherlands.
 In 1581 the Republic of the Seven United Provinces was declared and Drenthe became part of it, although because of its poverty it only gained provincial status on the first of January 1796.

-I have to apologise for having only 5 photos to show, from the one short visit I made on a trip back to the Netherlands in 2006.
+I have to apologise for having only 6 photos to show, from the very short visits I made on trips back to the Netherlands in 1973 and 2006.
 Drenthe has far more to offer for the visitor.